YunghuiHsu/deepstream-yolo-pose/README.md

   </figure>
 </div>

 ### 2. Onnx to TensorRT Engine with dynamic_batch
-  - Must be bound to a hardware device, please put it on your edge device
+  - :warning: Must be bound to a hardware device, please put it on your edge device(It's a long wait :hourglass:)
   - Specify parameters such as `-minShapes --optShapes --maxShapes` to set dynamic batch processing.
   ```shell
   cd /opt/nvidia/deepstream/deepstream/samples/models/tao_pretrained_models/YOLOv8-TensorRT